aws-samples/aws-analytics-reference-architecture/doc/content/solutions/data-visualization.md

 How can I best optimise my use of SPICE, and the underlying data sources?

 ### Solution
-SPICE data can be refreshed manually, via the QuickSight APIs or on a schedule, for example daily, weekly or monthly.
+SPICE data can be refreshed manually, via the Amazon QuickSight APIs or on a schedule, for example daily, weekly or monthly.
 Where possible the recommended best practice is to refresh SPICE only when necessary, this ensures the underlying data sources are used efficiently by only querying the data when an update is required.
 This can be achieved using an event driven approach, with an example shown in this [blog post](https://aws.amazon.com/blogs/big-data/event-driven-refresh-of-spice-datasets-in-amazon-quicksight/) .

-## Redshift Private Connectivity from QuickSight
+## Amazon Redshift Private Connectivity from Amazon QuickSight

 ### Challenge/Issue
-How can I connect QuickSight to my private Redshift cluster?
+How to connect Amazon QuickSight to a private Amazon Redshift cluster?

 ### Solution
-Best practice is for Redshift clusters to not be publicly accessible, all access should be tightly controlled.
-In order to connect QuickSight to a Redshift cluster in a private subnet a VPC Connection can be created within QuickSight to the VPC.
+Best practice is for Amazon Redshift clusters to not be publicly accessible, all access should be tightly controlled.
+In order to connect Amazon QuickSight to an Amazon Redshift cluster in a private subnet a VPC Connection can be created within Amazon QuickSight to the VPC.
 Security groups can be used in order to control the network communication.
 This [article](https://aws.amazon.com/premiumsupport/knowledge-center/quicksight-redshift-private-connection/) provides step-by-step instructions that detail how this can be configured.

-## Sharing a QuickSight Analysis or Dashboard between Accounts
+## Sharing an Amazon QuickSight Analysis or Dashboard between Accounts

 ### Challenge/Issue
-I want to be able to share my QuickSight analysis between AWS accounts?
+How to share Amazon QuickSight analysis between AWS accounts?

 ### Solution
-In order to share either an analysis or dashboard between QuickSight instances in separate AWS Accounts, a template can be created in the source account.
+In order to share either an analysis or dashboard between Amazon QuickSight instances in separate AWS Accounts, a template can be created in the source account.
 This template can then be used to create a new template, analysis or dashboard in the target account.
 This [article](https://aws.amazon.com/premiumsupport/knowledge-center/quicksight-cross-account-template/) provides a step-by-step example of how this can be configured.